-This Bolognese is a total keeper.
-Made with both beef and pork and a giant glug of wine, it’s pretty much a winner in my book.
-Not to mention it makes a whole lotta sauce!
-Which is perfect because I can stick half of it in the freezer for a rainy day when I am in a crunch either at home or at work!
+Like most things on What’s Gaby Cooking – this isn’t just any red sauce.
+It’s quite possibly the best combo ever as it’s a marriage of a Ragù sauce and a Béchamel sauce which gives it that extra creamy flavor and let’s be real here people, what isn’t better with a little cream sauce?
+It’s made with both ground beef and ground pork plus a giant glug of wine… so it’s a winner in my book.
+Not to mention it makes a whole vat of sauce!
+Which is perfect because I can stick half of it in the freezer for a rainy day when I am in a crunch for dinner!

 - 4 tablespoons unsalted butter

 - Salt and freshly ground pepper to taste

 - Freshly grated nutmeg to taste

 - 3 medium stalk celery with leaves, minced